May 12

 Today's Meditation:

 There's comfort in uniformity and consistency.
 Comfort, however, usually is a danger sign, a signal that we're not being challenged, that we're not growing.
 It tends to be comfort that we seek, though, and that's why we've been taught for so long that things are as they are, and that we all see things exactly the same.
-People who see things differently tend to be a threat to the uniformity and conformity of people, and if we threaten those things, we threaten the very fabric of our being, for most of us, anyway.
+People who see things differently tend to be a threat to the uniformity and conformity of people, and if we threaten those things, we threaten the very fabric of our being-- most of us, anyway.

 But your world is not my world.
 What I see is not the same as what you see, even if we're standing together.
 Your experiences and your likes and dislikes make your view completely unique, just as my experiences make mine very special.

 Our inability to see or accept this fact is one of the greatest contributors to discord and dissatisfaction in the world, though.
-We get frustrated when people don't see things "our way," and millions of kids and adults every day are taught to see things in the teacher's way.
+We get frustrated when people don't see things "our way," and millions of kids and adults every day are taught to see things the teacher's way.
 They're even graded as to whether or not they've adopted the teachers' perspectives, and they're penalized with low grades if they don't see the information in the way the school wants them to see it.

 We have to wake up to realize that seeing things differently is a blessing, not a curse.
-If someone disagrees with us, we don't have to take that disagreement personally--that's the way that person sees the world.
+If someone disagrees with us, we don't have to take that disagreement personally-- that's the way that person sees the world.
 If we can't grasp a particular concept, it's often better to move on to something that we can grasp rather than agonizing over our inability to see something the way someone else saw it.

 Questions to ponder: